Carlos Correa Player Props: Twins vs. Diamondbacks

-On Saturday, Carlos Correa (batting .122 in his past 10 games) and the Minnesota Twins play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
-First pitch is at 7:10 PM ET.
+On Sunday, Carlos Correa (.175 slugging percentage in past 10 games, with zero homers) and the Minnesota Twins face the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Diamondbacks.
+In his last game, he went 1-for-4 with an RBI against the Diamondbacks.

 Carlos Correa Game Info & Props vs. the Diamondbacks